Cameron.

 Banging?

 “How about you never say bang and my uncle’s name in the same sentence ever again?”
-I do the one thing Mr Lawson says not to—I shove him hard but he melts back faster, letting me pass, giving way easily because that’s the other thing I’ve learned up here once lessons are over every evening—Teo only looks like a fighter on the surface.
+I do the one thing Mr Lawson said not to—I shove him hard but he melts back faster, letting me pass.
+He gives way easily, because that’s the other thing I’ve learned up here once lessons are over every evening—Teo only looks like a fighter on the surface.
 All that swagger and shade he throws is bullshit, something he does to keep from thinking, but up here he thinks plenty.
-Talks to me too about everything and nothing, like he does after lights out in the boarding house, filling my Insta DMs, and I like it.
+He talks to me too about everything and nothing, like he does after lights out in the boarding house, filling my Insta DMs, and I like it.
 Liked it.
 Don’t want it to stop, so this turn in conversation feels… gutting.

 I stop before I ruin my progress and look up to see him watching.
 He blinks before sliding his stare to the left at Uncle Sol on the far side of the studio, who peers out of a window with Jace beside him.
 Then Teo’s gaze slides back to me like liquid.
 “Sorry,” he mutters.
 “Didn’t mean nothing by it.”